Easy vegan Rugelach recipe. Crisp, lightly spiced, delicately sweet, Rugelach just taste like a special occasion

 - 1 stick (½ cup) Vegan Butter

-- ½ tbsp Flaxseed whisked with 1 tbsp cold water
+- ½ tablespoon Flaxseed whisked with 1 tablespoon cold water

 - 1 Zest of Lemon